aspect-build/rules_js/README.md

 -   Only downloads packages from npm which are needed for the requested targets to be built/tested.
 -   Bazel downloader caches the npm package files, so no fetches are required when the repository rule is cache-busted.
+-   Allows multiple versions of Node.js in the same workspace.

 See the [design doc](https://hackmd.io/gu2Nj0TKS068LKAf8KanuA)